tomatophu/FTC-for-VS-Code/README.md

 - And More Coming Soon!

 ## Requirements
-It is required you have the Andriod Command Line Tools installed and have the latest version of the Official JDK along with the latest FTC SDK.
+It is required you have the Android Command Line Tools installed and have the latest version of the Official JDK along with the latest FTC SDK.

 ## Extension Settings
 - *Use ADB*: Use ADB to push code remotely to a FTCRobotController.
 Requires ADB to be installed on computer.